App Clip Local Experiences have consumed my day

 If you figure this out you would be my favorite person. 😛

 Update: solution.
 Sorta?
-Not really?

 I will say I do love how Apple stuff 99% of the time does “just work”, but dang those times when it doesn’t I really wish they showed some diagnostics I could see as to why.